brownmagnus/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This is the final assessment project for Udacity's React Fundamentals course.
-I was provided a template to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
+I was provided a template, to save me some time, of a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 In which I choose to start with the template and added interactivity to the app by refactoring the static code in the template.

 ## TL;DR